mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/quick-start/index.md

     > quit()
     ```

-    Adding a MongoDB user is also possible using the DC/OS CLI and a .json file describing the MongoDB user:
+     You can also add a MongoDB user using the DC/OS CLI and a `.json` file describing the MongoDB user:
-    ```shell
+    ```shell`
     $ cat <<EOF >myApp.json
     {
           "user": "myApp",